anuhimustee/Operation-Threshold-Analysis-Credit-Risk-Division/README.md

 The Head of Credit Risk Management had mentioned that they are approving loans on credit score and income verification, but nobody has checked whether size of loan version income is quietly doing more damage than either.
 They don't want a guess.. they need a data driven fact.
 My goal for this project is to verified the flagged signals that has been pointed out by the Credit Risk Team and to critically evaluate if these are the signal for debt burden, loan rate and repayment shortfalls

 These Flagged Signals includes;

--❗**Debt-To-Icome Skew**: Some loans may be sized far beyond what the customer's income supports
+- ❗**Debt-To-Icome Skew**: Some loans may be sized far beyond what the customer's income supports

--❗**Immediate vs. Gradual Failure**: Defaults may cluster at first payment (underwriting failure) or later (reparyment stress)
+- ❗**Immediate vs. Gradual Failure**: Defaults may cluster at first payment (underwriting failure) or later (reparyment stress)

--❗**Product Concentration**: Certain loan types may carry disproportionately high debt burden ratios
+- ❗**Product Concentration**: Certain loan types may carry disproportionately high debt burden ratios

--❗**Branch/Officer Inconsistency**: Some branches or officers may be approving higher-burden loan than others
+- ❗**Branch/Officer Inconsistency**: Some branches or officers may be approving higher-burden loan than others

 > 💡 *Every analysis decision in this project traces back to one of these objectives.*